7 Alternative Nursing Careers That Go Beyond the Hospital

 7. Nursing informatics

 Informatics nurses use health information systems to communicate and manage patient data.
 Kathleen Dorgan, RN and Director of IT Learning and Development at DaVita Kidney Care, says her goal is to help developers understand how clinicians will use this new technology in their daily workflow.
 This technical role has a huge impact on patient care.

 “The more streamlined and intuitive our applications and training are, the more time we can give back to nurses and technicians to spend with their patients,” says Dorgan.

 Anyone interested in nursing informatics should obtain a Bachelor of Science in Nursing and become an RN.
 Once you have a few years’ experience working in the field, you can obtain an informatics nursing certificate through the American Nurses Credentialing Center.

 It’s time to ditch the scrubs—the days where nurses were limited to jobs in patient care are long gone.
 There are plenty of alternative careers for nurses to put their skills to good use outside the hospital walls.

 Now is your chance to begin your career in healthcare by going off the beaten path.
 Learn more about earning your Nursing degree to begin your journey to one of these alternative careers for nurses.
 Already have a nursing degree?
-Check out the career possibilities that can open up with a MSN in our article, "What’s Next?
-7 Impressive Careers You Can Land with a Master’s Degree in Nursing."
+Check out the career possibilities that can open up with a MSN in our article, "6 Signs You Should Consider Earning an MSN Degree"

 EDITOR’S NOTE: This article was originally published in April, 2015.
 It has since been updated to include information relevant to 2017.
 Insights from Kathleen Dorgan remain from original article.